 Then I cut some white cardstock down to size and started sketching out my design.

 And then I taped them on!
 It turned out that all the boxes weren’t the exact same size, but the difference is small and not really noticeable unless you’re looking for it.
+(2020 Update: These labels are still holding up after two moves and 2.5 years of use, and they’re not even laminated!)

 The containers were free, and so were the labels, so I’m not complaining!